PeakockCode/Insured_Management_App-final_project/README.md

 A simple console application for recording information about insured individuals.

     - The application is launched from the main.py file.
-    - The application validates information about the insured (ID, name, surname, age, and phone number) and besides creating an insured person, it also allows for the display of searched individuals as well as all insured individuals.
+    - The application records validated information about the insured (ID, name, surname, age, and phone number) and besides creating an insured person, it also allows for the display of searched individuals as well as all insured individuals.